 THE BIRMINGHAM POST

 In 2020, in celebration of Andrew's 70th birthday year, the Amabile Quartet, Anna Downes (violin 1), Chloe Baker (violin 2), Dan Neville (viola) and Joanne Jefferis (cello), recorded String Quartet No.2 during the Coronavirus pandemic.
 Their recording of all 4 movements, together with a film by Paula Downes, can be accessed here.
 The movements were shared individually online in October and November and the whole work in November 2020.

 String Quartet No.2, mini extract from the last movement

 String Quartet No.3 Opus 54 (1994)

-When our daughter, Paula, was a student at Cambridge, she formed, with 3 fellow students, the Thomas Quartet.
+When our daughter Paula was a student at Cambridge, she formed, with 3 fellow students, the Thomas Quartet.
 They performed Andrew's String Quartet No.3 in St John's and Trinity colleges in March and May 1999.
 Paula had the task of mimicking the tabla on her violin.
-The stunning performance by the Thomas Quartet in the wonderful acoustics of the Chapel of Trinity College is also availabe on the 'Sounds' link on this website.
+The stunning performance by the Thomas Quartet in the wonderful acoustics of the Chapel of Trinity College can be heard here.

 String Quartet No.3, mini extract from the raga section